Steady state in ultrastrong coupling regime: perturbative expansion and first orders: General derivation

 Additionally, $f_{+,-}(\beta)$ tends to zero when $\lambda$ goes to infinity, so that we recover the infinite coupling limit \eqref{infcoupling}.
 One can also see that the first order corrections affect only the coherences (in the eigenbasis of $A$).
 These observations coincide with the ones in \cite{Trushechkin_2021}.
-Finally, the expression obtained starting from the natural Hamiltonian \eqref{naturalH} instead of the renormalized one \eqref{renormalizedH} are the same as \eqref{final2dorder} and \eqref{genf} but substituting the pseudo-energies $h_l$ by the renormalized ones $h_l-\lambda^2a_l^2Q$ (see section III of the Supplementary Material).
+Finally, the expression obtained starting from the natural Hamiltonian \eqref{naturalH} instead of the renormalized one \eqref{renormalizedH} are the same as \eqref{final2dorder} and \eqref{genf} but substituting the pseudo-energies $h_l$ by the renormalized ones $h_l-\lambda^2a_l^2Q$ (see Section~\ref{sec:75}).